zsquareplusc/wipy-environment/README.rst

 The WLAN configuration for STA mode are stored in ``flash/wlanconfig.py`` on the WiPy_.
 This file is written by the ``config-wlan`` action.
 The security/WPA mode has to be changed in ``/lib/autoconfig.py``, the default is WPA2.

+The ``--simulation`` can be used to for testing.
+The option needs to point to an existing local directory.
+All FTP operations are then simulated using files in that location.

 References